Brendt Christensen found guilty on all counts: Jury deliberated less than 2 hours in Yingying Zhang murder trial

 The jury deliberated less than two hours Monday.

-"He kidnapped her, he murdered her, and covered up his crime," Assistant U.S. State's Attorney Eugene Miller echoed a line from his opening statement.
-"He didn't know her by name but her name wasn't important to him."

-The defense expected next with its closing argument.
-After that the case will be in the hands of the jury, who heard eight days of testimony from more than 30 witnesses.

 Christensen is accused of killing Chinese scholar Yingying Zhang at the University of Illinois in 2017.
-If convicted, Christensen could face the death penalty.
+Now convicted, Christensen could face the death penalty.

 Christensen, a former physics grad student at U of I, is accused of picking up Yingying Zhang at a campus bus stop.
 Prosecutors said he raped and tortured her in his apartment before secretly disposing of her body.